Ditectrev/DP-203/README.md

 ![Question 67 part 1](images/question67_1.png)
 ![Question 67 part 2](images/question67_2.jpg)

-- [ ] To convert the data model to a star schema: join DimGeography and DimCustomer.
+- [ ] To convert the data model to a star schema: `join DimGeography and DimCustomer`.
 Once the data model is converted into a star schema, there will be [...] tables: 6.
-- [ ] To convert the data model to a star schema: join DimGeography and FactOrders.
+- [ ] To convert the data model to a star schema: `join DimGeography and FactOrders`.
 Once the data model is converted into a star schema, there will be [...] tables: 5.
-- [x] To convert the data model to a star schema: join DimGeography and DimCustomer.
+- [x] To convert the data model to a star schema: `join DimGeography and DimCustomer`.
 Once the data model is converted into a star schema, there will be [...] tables: 5.
-- [ ] To convert the data model to a star schema: union DimGeography and FactOrders.
+- [ ] To convert the data model to a star schema: `union DimGeography and FactOrders`.
 Once the data model is converted into a star schema, there will be [...] tables: 6.

 ### You have an Azure Synapse Analytics dedicated SQL pool that contains the users shown in the following table.
 User1 executes a query on the database, and the query returns the results shown in the following exhibit.
 User1 is the only user who has access to the unmasked data.